The second half of the book is taken up with cartomancy, and in

 did not go any further.
 But Fortitude, as what is needed in the face of

-adversity, also fits Malkuth as the community of Israel.
+adversity, fits Malkuth as the community of Israel.
 The Hanged Man

-as a betrayer does not fit Yesod; but it seems to me that it does fit Yesod as righteousness in the face of institutions, their betrayal to serve a higher good.
+as a betrayer does not fit Yesod; but it seems to me that it does fit Yesod as righteousness in the face of institutions that betray the common good.
 The father of Francesco Sforza, who probably commissioned our earliest example of a deck with a Hanged Man, the PMB, was Muzio Attendola, whose switch from

 Christ's betrayal of institutionalized Judaism, the Sanhedrin, his blood sacrifice as an act of redemption substituting